-During Winter Break - between Fall and Spring semesters - most residence halls are closed and residents must vacate their rooms.
-The locks on the entrance doors are card access, and get turned off during semester break.
+During Winter Break - between Fall and Spring semesters -Residents must vacate their rooms unless they apply to remain on campus.
+All buildings with residents staying for winter break remain open.
+The locks on the entrance doors are card access, and get turned off during semester break for residents who do not apply for break housing.